department-of-veterans-affairs/va.gov-cms/READMES/codespaces.md

   1. Arch Linux: `yay --sync visual-studio-code-bin`
 1. Open VS Code and install the [Codespaces plugin](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline)
   ![codespaces plugin](https://user-images.githubusercontent.com/101649/111006584-4d24ad80-834a-11eb-84d8-b0f574880e49.png)
-1. Once you've received access, go to the main [Codespaces page](https://github.com/codespaces) and click the 'New codespace' button
+1. Go to the main [Codespaces page](https://github.com/codespaces) and click the 'New codespace' button
-1. Make sure your remote fork is updated with the latest in upstream repo (must have .devenvironment to work)
 1. Type in the name of your fork of the [CMS repo](https://github.com/department-of-veterans-affairs/va.gov-cms) (create one if you haven't already) and choose the master branch.
 If it doesn't come up in the list you may have to type the full name, e.g. `elijahlynn/va.gov-cms`, not just `va.gov-cms`:
   ![codespaces creation](https://user-images.githubusercontent.com/101649/111007305-beb12b80-834b-11eb-8c80-138586ca4720.png)
 1. Click "Sign into GitHub", a browser will open authorizing GitHub and VS Code.